graphile/graphile.github.io/src/pages/postgraphile/pricing.md

 # Get PostGraphile Pro!

 #### PostGraphile core is open source software under the MIT license.
-Supporter and Pro are commercial plugins which enhance PostGraphile with additional features and help fund development and maintenance on PostGraphile Core.
+Pro is a commercial plugin which enhances PostGraphile with additional features and helps fund development and maintenance on PostGraphile Core.

 ##### See below the pricing table for more information.